narengan/cis/best-practices.md

  * Best practice 1: Restore the originating IPs of your customers
  * Best practice 2: Incorporate CIS IP addresses
  * Best practice 3: Integrate API traffic with appropriate security settings
- * Best practice 4: Configure your SSL with a custom certificate and a Full (Strict) setting
+ * Best practice 4: Configure your TLS with a custom certificate and a Full (Strict) setting

 ## Best practice 1: Know how to restore the originating IPs of your customers